By Pradeep Pandey · Co-Founder · 21 min read · Updated

 QGenda does not publish pricing publicly, but enterprise contracts are typically structured for multi-facility health systems.
 The total cost of running QGenda at CAH scale includes the contract fee plus IT maintenance cost plus nurse manager time to operate a complex system.
 A CAH-appropriate alternative, either a simpler self-serve platform or a managed service, typically reduces all three cost components simultaneously.

-Pradeep Pandey is the founder of SimpleScheduleAI, a managed nurse scheduling service for Critical Access Hospitals in Texas.
+Pradeep Pandey is the co-founder of SimpleScheduleAI, a managed nurse scheduling service for Critical Access Hospitals in Texas.
 He writes about scheduling operations, CAH compliance, and workforce management for small hospitals.